 As said earlier, absolute zero is equal to 0 kelvin.
 Kelvin is the only temperature scale with perfectly proportional values.
 (For example, 25° F is NOT half the heat of 50° F, but 25 kelvin is half of 50 kelvin.)

 Having a scale with absolute zero means that there aren’t any negative numbers that may complicate the heat content.
 The Celsius scale has negative numbers because it indicates degrees below the freezing point of water; there is still heat energy at -30° C, but it is not enough to melt solid ice under standard atmospheric pressure conditions.
 There is NO heat energy at absolute zero, and negative numbers are impossible because you cannot have less than no heat.

 The coldest natural spot in our universe (that we know of) is the Boomerang Nebula, which has a temperature of 1 kelvin.
 It is still above absolute zero.

 “Boomerang Nebula (NASA, Hubble, 09/13/05)” by NASA's Marshall Space Flight Center is licensed under CC BY-NC 2.0

 To reach absolute zero (by natural or lab-created means), we would have to break all the other laws of thermodynamics.
 The heat removal required to reach absolute zero is infinite, and you can’t have a heat sink at absolute zero.
 A heat sink at absolute zero would indicate 100% efficiency, which is theoretically possible but naturally impossible.

-This means that since heat moves from hotter to cooler and we can't get anything cooler than absolute zero it's essentially impossible to get to absolute zero.
+Since heat moves from hotter to cooler, and we can't get anything cooler than absolute zero, it's essentially impossible to get to absolute zero.